bem/bem-core/common.docs/bemjson/bemjson.en.md

 A BEM tree is a data structure that describes:

 * web page structure – the order and nesting of the blocks;
-* names of BEM entities – the names of the blocks, elements, block and element modifiers;
+* names of BEM entities – the names of the blocks, elements, and their modifiers;
-* states of BEM entities – the occurrence of logical modifiers, the values of the modifiers;
+* states of BEM entities – the occurrence of logical modifiers and their values;
 * arbitrary fields – custom data (hash keys, public API addresses, etc.)

 The standard BEM tree format in the bem-core library (and many other BEM projects) is **BEMJSON**.